Bagri Foundation: Arts and Culture Grant

 The fund aims to create and sustain quality work.
 It also seeks to help people across England engage with arts and culture.

-Projects must focus on these artforms and disciplines:
+Projects must focus on one or more of these artforms and disciplines:

 - Music